 We follow the citation to a signed case, so GEO is judged on cost per signed case rather than vanity mentions.
 We work only with law firms since 2015, so we build the exact corroboration assistants weight for legal queries.
 Our approach is evidence-based — we test rather than promise, and we will not quote made-up citation percentages.
 Most firms see measurable gains in 60-90 days for paid channels, while GEO and SEO compound over three to six months.

 The self-serve platform starts at $79/month with a 7-day free trial and no credit card (annual billing is 20% off).
-Done-for-you GEO, where our team runs the entity, PR, and content program, starts at $10,000/month plus a $500/day (~$15,000/month) minimum ad spend, month-to-month.
+Done-for-you GEO, where our team runs the entity, PR, and content program, starts at $2,500/month plus a $500/day (~$15,000/month) minimum ad spend, month-to-month.

-The self-serve platform starts at $79/month with a 7-day free trial and no credit card (annual billing is 20% off).
-Done-for-you GEO starts at $10,000/month plus a $500/day (~$15,000/month) minimum ad spend, month-to-month.
+GavelGrow works two ways.
+The self-serve platform starts at $79/month with a 7-day free trial and no credit card (annual billing is 20% off), and includes the tracking and structured-data tooling you can run yourself.
+Done-for-you GEO — where our team runs the entity, PR, and content program — starts at $2,500/month plus a $500/day (~$15,000/month) minimum ad spend, month-to-month.

 Ready to see what the assistants say about your firm?
 Book a GEO strategy call and we will map the citation gaps keeping you out of the answer — then build the plan to get you named and track it to signed cases.